limjen427/CS444_Deep_Learning_for_Computer_Vision/README.md

 # CS444 Deep Learning for Computer Vision

 ## Overview
 Welcome to the repository for my completed CS444 Deep Learning for Computer Vision class assignments.
-This repository showcases my understanding and application of various deep-learning concepts in the field of computer vision.
+This repository showcases my understanding and application of various deep-learning concepts in computer vision.
 Each assignment tackles different aspects of neural networks, from fundamental linear classifiers to advanced techniques like deep reinforcement learning and generative adversarial networks (GANs).

 ## Course Information
 - **Programming Language**: Python (primarily PyTorch)